isomerpages/cris-stcc/_leaders/Executive Committee/Assoc Prof Iain Tan.md

 NCCS,&nbsp;Singhealth;&nbsp;</p>
 <p>Senior Clinician Scientist, Genome Institute of Singapore, A*Star&nbsp;</p>
 <h5>Profile</h5>
-<p><strong>Associate Professor Iain Tan</strong> is a Senior Consultant Medical
+<p><strong>Professor Iain Tan</strong> is a Senior Consultant Medical Oncologist,
-Oncologist, leading the colorectal cancer service in the GI Oncology Team at the Department of Medical Oncology, National Cancer Centre Singapore.
+leading the colorectal cancer service in the GI Oncology Team at the Department of Medical Oncology, National Cancer Centre Singapore.
 He co- chairs&nbsp;Singhealth’s&nbsp;multidisciplinary colorectal cancer&nbsp;tumor&nbsp;board.
 Nationally, he chairs the Medical Oncology Exit Exam committee for specialist accreditation &amp; is a member of MOH’s research training review panel &amp; NMRC’s grant review panel.
 At NCCS, he is also the clinical chair for NCCS’s luminal GI cancer Comprehensive Research Program.
 Concurrently, he is a clinician scientist at Genome Institute of Singapore and an assistant professor at Duke-NUS.
 His research focuses –on metastases and drug resistance and immune-oncology in gastrointestinal cancers, with a special interest in non-invasive diagnostics &amp; innovative early phase clinical trials.
 He has published widely, with many first or corresponding&nbsp;authorpublications&nbsp;in leading journals including Journal of Clinical Oncology, Nature Medicine, Nature Genetics, Science Translational&nbsp;Medicine&nbsp;and Lancet Oncology.
 For his research, he has received the ASCO Young Investigator Award (2010) and ASCO Merit Award (2011) and&nbsp;Singhealth&nbsp;Distinguished Young Researcher Award.
 For his clinical service &amp; research, he received the Singapore Youth Award in 2014, the country’s highest award for youths.&nbsp;</p>
 <p><strong>Selected Publications</strong>&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>